Snackels/NEAB/README.md

 ---

 ### Servo: Geekservo 360 2KG from ELECFREAKS
 We use this servo to steer the robot.
 This servo is compatible with LEGO, making it easy and convenient to build the robot by just putting studs in the hole on the side.
 We like how you can connect two axles to the dual outputs on this servo so you can power two wheels or gears or mount the servo securely inside articulated limbs and other contraptions.
 Additionally, the gears inside these servos will **slip** when the blocking load is too high instead of jamming, helping avoid damage to our servo and board.
-It can be connected to servo pin on the motor driver.
+It can be connected to servo pin on the extension board.
 #### Specification
 | Feature                 | Details                                    |
 |--------------------------|--------------------------------------------|